Estate & Probate Cost Calculator

 Are estate taxes a real concern?

-For most families, no - the federal estate tax exemption is $13.61M per person in 2024 (set to drop to roughly $7M in 2026 absent legislation).
+For most families, no - the federal estate tax exemption is about $15M per person in 2026 (OBBBA made the higher exemption permanent and indexes it for inflation).
 Several states (e.g., Massachusetts, Oregon, Washington, New York) have much lower thresholds, sometimes $1M-$2M.
-Inheritance taxes (Pennsylvania, Iowa, Kentucky, others) apply to recipients.
+Inheritance taxes (Pennsylvania, Kentucky, New Jersey, others) apply to recipients.

 How can I reduce probate costs?